 Apple: Pyrus malus

-Apple cider vinegar for horses, can be helpful in treating a number of ailments.
+Apple cider vinegar for horses treats a number of ailments.
 Apples grow abundantly in the UK.
-Sadly many go to waste because people can’t be bothered to pick them.
-Yet apples and their concentrated product provides valuable minerals and acids essential to health.
+Sadly, many go to waste because people can’t be bothered to pick them.
+Yet apples, and their concentrated product, provides valuable minerals and acids essential to health.